Amey-kulkarni-tech/robinhoodarmy/README.md

-# robinhoodarmy
+# NGO Management App
-This is the EGO application for creating the event, schedule it in calender and traking the donation record.
+This is the NGO application for creating the event, scheduling it in the calendar, and tracking the donation record.